-The counterparty risk is the risk that the Company will be exposed to the credit risk of the relevant Swap Counterparty with respect to any such payments.
+The Swap Counterparty credit risk is the risk that the Company will be exposed to the credit risk of the relevant Swap Counterparty with respect to any such payments.
 To mitigate the Swap Counterparty credit risk of the financial derivatives, the Company only enters into contracts with carefully selected major financial institutions based upon their credit ratings.

 With regards to Swap Counterparty exposure the Company uses International Swaps and Derivatives Association ("ISDA") agreements to govern derivative contracts to mitigate Swap Counterparty credit risk.
-The credit rating of the applicable Swap Counterparty per year end 2020 is A+ (Fitch Ratings Limited) and Aa2 (Moody's Investors Service Ltd).
+The credit rating of DZ Bank AG Deutsche Zentral-Genossenschaftsbank, Frankfurt am Main per year-end 2021 is AA- (Fitch Ratings Limited) and Aa2 (Moody's Investors Service Ltd).
 Based on this rating we deem the risk of the Swap Counterparty defaulting to be low.
 Please note that the Swap Agreement provides for certain "Events of Default" (as defined in the Swap Agreement) relating to the Issuer and the Swap Counterparty, the occurrence of which may lead to a termination of the Swap Agreement.